treep78/html-css-sass/README.md

 >
 > [<p> - HTML (HyperText Markup Language) &#124; MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/p)

-Since semantics don't just depend on what developers think the semantics are, but how the reader of our content would interpret meaning, it is acceptable to use the generic block element, `div`, for our quote, instead.

 We already have a style that draws attention to the quote in our manifest.
 Let's clean that up by extracting that rule into a module.

-## Exercise: Move Quote Styles

 Move the quote style declarations into the theme.
 Why would we want to keep these styles in the theme module?